piaodazhu/dyco-coroutine/README.md

 # User APIs

-## Coroutine
+## Coroutine & Coroutines Pool

 Some basic coroutine methods are defined here. `sleep/wait/coroID` can only be called inside coroutine functions.

 `setStack` is **optional**.
 If the stack is not set before the coroutine runs.
 All coroutines whose stack is not set will share the stack of the scheduler.
 It saves memory space, but costs time for copying stacks when these coroutines yield.
 Thus, if a coroutine need frequently yield, it's better to set a stack for it.
 See more in `example/*`.

-Coroutines pool is provided to avoid create and release coroutine/stack memory frequently.
+**Coroutines Pool** is provided to avoid create and release coroutine/stack memory frequently.
 The coroutines pool can be create at any time and be resized after it created.
 Coroutines who belongs to a corotines pool will automatically return to the pool after user function finishes.
 By calling `obtain`, you can get a free coroutine from the pool.
 See more in `example/coropool_example.c`

 ```c
 // return the coroutine ID on success, < 0 on error